apostrophecms/apostrophe-documentation/modules/apostrophe-module/index.md

 As usual with moog, the callback is required only if at least one `construct`, `beforeConstruct` or `afterConstruct` function takes a callback.
+### getOption(*req*, *dotPathOrArray*, *def*)
+A convenience method to fetch properties of `self.options`.

+`req` is required to provide extensibility; modules such as `apostrophe-workflow` and `apostrophe-option-overrides` can use it to change the response based on the current page and other factors tied to the request.

+The second argument may be a dotPath, as in:

+`(req, 'flavors.grape.sweetness')`

+Or an array, as in:

+`(req, [ 'flavors', 'grape', 'sweetness' ])`

+The optional `def` argument is returned if the property, or any of its ancestors, does not exist.
+If no third argument is given in this situation, `undefined` is returned.

+Also available as a Nunjucks helper; often convenient to invoke as `module.getOption`.
+When calling the helper, the `req` argument is implied, just pass the path(s).